adam200000/PyPong/README.md

-Requirements: pygame package
+Requirements: pygame package.
 Simply copy code and run in IDE of choice.